lalizlabeth/prototyping-puzzles/README.md

-# Prototyping with Cursor
+# Prototyping puzzles

-This is your personal prototyping workspace for the "Prototyping with Cursor" class.
-Here you can create and organize all your interaction design prototypes using Next.js.
+This repository contains a series of puzzles designed to help you learn how to communicate visual design changes using Cursor AI.
+The goal is to help you practice making things look "not ugly" by effectively describing design improvements to AI.

 ## Getting started

-1. Click "Use this template"
+1. Clone this repository
 2. Install dependencies:
    ```bash
    npm install